tdavchev/Modelling-Entailment-with-CNNs/README.md

 ### Other Implementations
 #### TensorFlow
-[Denny Britz](http://www.wildml.com) has an implementation of the model in TensorFlow:
+[Denny Britz](http://www.wildml.com) has an implementation of the base model in TensorFlow:

 https://github.com/dennybritz/cnn-text-classification-tf